kindelia/Kindelia/WHITEPAPER.md

 ----------------------------

-Since Kindelia's built-in language is Turing complete, it must have a way to account for, and limit, performed computations; otherwise anyone could freeze the entire network by deploying infinite loops, or expensive computations.
+Since Kindelia's built-in language is Turing complete, it must have a way to account for, and limit, performed computations; otherwise, anyone could freeze the entire network by deploying infinite loops, or expensive computations.
 Like Ethereum, it has a cost table linking primitive operations to a number, which is called mana instead of gas.
 Unlike Ethereum, that cost isn't associated with